pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |      ----------
      |      vertex : bool, default: True
      |          Enable or disable the generation of vertex cells.
      |
+     |      pass_cell_data : bool, default: True
+     |          If enabled, pass the input cell data through to the output.
+     |
      |      progress_bar : bool, default: False
      |          Display a progress bar to indicate progress.